LiberationFrequency/ZooFX/manual.md

 ### Lock device again:

     amidi -p hw:2,0,0 -S "F0 52 00 4F 51 F7"
 If the device is locked, the patch will be reset.
-Does not work for adjustments inside the totalmodus.
+Does not work for adjustments for the totalmodus.
 ...no answer.

-### Request current position in bank:
+### Request current location in bank:

     amidi -p hw:2,0,0 -S "F0 52 00 4F 33 F7"